 - want to inform the ASF of any new staff or other changes

 To be eligible for funding, local authorities and RAAs must apply to the ASF within 3 months of assessing a family’s support needs.

-The ASF is available for children up to and including the age of 21, or 25 with an education, health and care (EHC) plan, who:
+The ASF is available for children and young people up to and including the age of 21, or 25 with an education, health and care plan, who:

 - were adopted from local authority care in England, Wales, Scotland or Northern Ireland and live in England